First the Facts

 - A doctor or nurse will examine the skin around your genitals and anus

-- Most cases can be diagnosed by examination alone
+- There is not test for anogenital warts, most cases can be diagnosed by examination alone

 - If you have a vagina, a speculum examination may be performed to check for warts inside the vaginal canal